akullpp/awesome-java/README.md

 * [Apache Velocity](http://velocity.apache.org/) - Templates for HTML pages, emails or source code generation in general.
 * [FreeMarker](http://freemarker.org/) - General templating engine without any heavyweight or opinionated dependencies.
 * [Handlebars.java](http://jknack.github.io/handlebars.java/) - Logic-less and semantic Mustache templates with Java.
-* [JavaServer Pages](https://jsp.java.net/) - Aged templating for websites with custom tag libraries.
+* [JavaServer Pages](https://jsp.java.net/) - Common templating for websites with custom tag libraries.
-* [StringTemplate](http://www.stringtemplate.org/) - Java template engine for generating source code, web pages, emails, or any other formatted text output.
 * [Thymeleaf](http://www.thymeleaf.org/) - Aims to be a substitute for JSP and works for XML files in general.

 ## Testing